RobWunderlich/qcb-qlik-sse/README.md

 ### /functions

 Contains functions to be added to the server.
 Each function is written as an individual .js files.
+Subdirectories are allowed.

 The functions must export the following symbols: